 In fact, it doesn’t work at all.

-What they’ll do is when you try to cash out your earnings tell you, you have to do at least 5 tasks on their offer walls which require you to give up information such as your mobile phone number and more.
+What they’ll do is let you complete all kinds of tasks and when you try to cash out your earnings they tell you, you have to do at least 5 tasks on their offer walls which require you to give up information such as your mobile phone number and more.

 The moment you give your mobile phone number you’ll get harassed with texts promoting all kinds of offers that can be very expensive depending on where you’re located in the world.